 Today, it is possible to 3D print jewelry models from wax-like materials, which are then coated in a plaster material that forms a mold.
 The plaster mold and wax pattern can then be heat treated to solidify the mold and burn out the wax.
 The resulting mold can then be cast with the desired metal material and subsequently removed, resulting in a high-resolution, intricate piece.
 You can learn more 3D Printing resources here.

 CNC Machining for Jewelry Design

-CNC machining is becoming an important tool to jewelry makers because of the process’ ability to produce complex, highly detailed geometries.
+CNC machining is becoming an important tool for jewelry makers because of the process’s ability to produce complex, highly detailed geometries.
 Importantly, the process allows for much higher precision than more traditional hand carving techniques and works at a faster rate.

 For producing jewelry made from plastic, more standard molding processes are typically used.
 In this case, CNC machining can be employed to carve the negative imprint of the jewelry model into a block of material—usually metal.
 Injection molding plastics can then be injected into the machined mold to produce the final piece.

-CNC Machining is most cost effective for producing flat jewelry pieces—such as a flat-backed pendant, though it is also possible to produce more complex pieces.
+CNC Machining is the most cost-effective for producing flat jewelry pieces—such as a flat-backed pendant, though it is also possible to produce more complex pieces.
 This use of CNC Machining for producing a mold is also conducive to large-volume production.

 Another significant benefit of using CNC machining for jewelry production is its engraving capability.
 As a computer-controlled, highly precise technology, CNC mills can engrave detailed patterns or words onto the surface of a finished piece of jewelry—which when done manually is prone to errors or imperfections.
 Alternately, engravings can also be milled into the wax model before casting is done.